Alberto-Hache/the-crown/backlog.md

     - Obstacles to crown?
   - Add small noise to leave nodes evaluation for diverse game.
   - Middle game: (v2)
-    - Prince's safety?
+    - Prince's safety? (e.g. soldiers and prince in kingdom)
-    - Soldiers' structure?
+    - Soldiers' structure??
   - Middle game situations depending on Knights' balance.
+  - Encourage exchanging material when in advantage.

 ## Environment and versioning